Rated 'Excellent' on Trustpilot

 Bone health is a worry for many menopausal women and understandably so.
 Why?
 Oestrogen has a protective effect on bone density, and when oestrogen drops during menopause, you lose its protection of your bones.
 Bone density is lost by up to 3% each year in post-menopausal women (so that's up to 30% in just 10 years!), and in some cases can lead to osteopenia and osteoporosis.

 However, although women lose the protective benefits of oestrogen through menopause, dietary and lifestyle changes can slow down bone loss, prevent bone loss and even strengthen bones.
 As a result, it is really important to invest in your bone health during and after menopause, before too much density is lost and symptoms of osteopenia and osteoporosis show.
-You may also enjoy reading 5 things nutritionists wish all women knew.

 It is also a good idea to have a bone density scan to assess your fracture risk so you can keep track of any bone loss, and track your progress with diet and lifestyle changes.